vorpalnet/blade/README.md

 ### Services

-Deployed to the OCCAS cluster as skinny WARs inside the EAR.
+Deployed to the OCCAS cluster via the EAR.
+Each WAR includes the framework JAR; 3rd-party libraries come from the shared library.

 | Module | Description |
 | --- | --- |